-The City of Tacoma finds it necessary to complete a "Substantial Amendment" to its 2019-2020 Annual Action Plan.
-The "Anticipated Resources" section below include changes to the resources noted in the approved 2019-2020 Annual Action Plan and subsequent amendments.
-This amendment will introduce \$1,487,278 of CARES Act CDBG-CV funds and \$759,366 CARES Act ESG-CV funds to support Tenant Based Rental Assistance (TBRA), Emergency Income Assistance (EIP) Economic Development and Section 108 Debt Service.
-With this amendment, the City will also re-program \$1,230,022 of PY 2019-2020 funds from canceled projects to support Emergency Income Payments and property acquisition.
+In May 2020, the City of Tacoma found it necessary to complete a Substantial Amendment to its 2019-2020 AAP.
+The Anticipated Resources section below include changes to the resources noted in the approved 2019-2020 AAP and subsequent amendments.
+This amendment introduces \$1,487,278 of CARES Act CDBG-CV funds and \$759,366 CARES Act ESG-CV funds to support Emergency Housing Assistance Payments, Emergency Income Assistance (EIP) Economic Development and Section 108 Debt Service.
+With this amendment, the City will also reprogram

+\$1,230,022 of PY 2019-2020 funds from canceled projects to support Emergency Income Payments and property acquisition.

-In addition, the City will add \$481,306.76 in "Prior Year Resources" and available program income.
-Specifically, the City will reprogram the following funds:
+In addition, the City will add \$481,306.76 in Prior Year Resources and available program income from the following: